yiyiyuan0225/yiyiyuan0225.github.io/projects.md

 - Participated in constructing the models, coding, and writing the paper, including explaining the methods, illustrating the paper with figures, and visualizing the results.
 <br>

-### Resolving Challenges in Camera-Based Vehicle Detection: A Cross-Domain Approach with Convolutional Attention Mechanism and Generalized Intersection-over-Union Loss
+### Detection: A Cross-Domain Approach with Convolutional Attention Mechanism and Generalized Intersection-over-Union Loss
 <center>
 <img src="/file/zong.jpg">
 </center>